microsoft/FluMapModel/README.md

 - hook api_service to modelServR **OR** jettison R connection and handle modelServR tasks solely in python layer.
 - **incidenceMapR** needs a ton of work
   - build model definitions for modelTrainR with
-    - modelSmooth
-      - Decide how to handle factors in software.
-I want each factor level to be smoothed independently, and so the natural thing is one model per factor level.
-But that's not the natural way to pass the data to visualization.
-The best solution is probably merge factor models at a higher level after modelSmooth is run.
     - modelLatentField
       - write function
         - figure out inla.make.lincomb to combine random effects components of latent fields